-When it comes to beer cities in Canada, we say cheers to you for planning your vacation around a nice brew.
+When it comes to Canadian Beer Towns, we say cheers to you for planning your vacation around a nice brew.
 Canada beer in Canada has a reputation for being amongst the most delicious in the world.
 There is always something new and innovative Brewing in every province, from British Columbia to Nova Scotia.

-Let’s look at the best beer cities in Canada that should be on your beer bucket list.
+Let’s look at the best Canadian Beer Towns that should be on your beer bucket list.
 Are you ready to hop to it?

 In the quiet community of Guysborough in Nova Scotia, something is big Brewing.
 The beer at Rare Bird Craft Beer is popular with beer lovers, with full steam stout and pale ale amongst the best sellers.
 Mid-June until the end of September, you can book a brewery tour to find out more about how they make beer in Guysborough county.
 Check out the Authentic Seacoast Company in Guysborough too.
 As well as beer, they have more good stuff, including vodka and coffee.
 You can find them in the historic Hart Building above the village marina on Main Street.